New Zealand International Science Festival | 28 June - 6 July

 The battle begins here.
 The first Test of the Lipovitan-D Series, All Blacks vs. France is more than just a game - it’s a statement.
 Kicking off at 7:05pm, this rugby match will be held at Forsyth Barr Stadium.
 Tickets sell fast so be in quick!!

+Local tour company Book A Tour will be on site to assist with any last-minute tours.
+Open Monday 30 June - Friday 4 July, 10.30am - 3.30pm (Thursday, 10.30am - 12.30pm).
 The Congress program includes a free afternoon for attendees on Thursday 3 July.
-We encourage you to take advantage of this opportunity by joining one of the available tours below.
+We encourage you to take advantage of this opportunity and join a tour.

 Powhiri at Ōtakou Marae | $90 NZD per person